 - 30 to 35% for women under age 35.

 - 25% for women ages 35 to 37.

 - 15 to 20% for women ages 38 to 40.

 - 6 to 10% for women ages over 40.

 The success rates of US clinics are published on the web site of the Centers for Disease Control and Prevention.

 Like all medical procedures, undergoing an IVF – Invitro procedure could carry some risks, as uncommon as they are.
-Ovarian Hyper Stimulation Syndrome, a painful condition where the ovaries swell, include symptoms such as nausea, vomiting, loss of appetite, or a feeling of being bloated.
-More severe symptoms which occur in 1% of cases include: severe abdominal pain, nausea or vomiting, decreased urinary frequency, shortness of breath and a ten pound weight game within 3-5 days.
+Ovarian Hyper Stimulation Syndrome, a painful condition where the ovaries swell, includes symptoms such as nausea, vomiting, loss of appetite, or a feeling of being bloated.
+More severe symptoms that occur in 1% of cases include: severe abdominal pain, nausea or vomiting, decreased urinary frequency, shortness of breath, and a ten-pound weight game within 3-5 days.

 Other IVF pregnancy risks include bleeding, infection, and damage to the bowel, bladder, or a blood vessel.
 It is important to note that less than one in 1,000 IVF patients will require surgery to repair damage caused during the egg retrieval process.

 The cost of the IVF – Invitro process in the U.S. is not cheap with prices starting around $13,000 and going is high up as $40,000.
 Depending upon which state you live in, medical insurance may not cover your procedure.
 Many patients seeking IVF have taken advantage of the convenience of traveling “south of the border” to Mexico for the same high-quality procedure at much lower prices.
 Mexico is one of the leading destinations for medical tourism and this includes fertility treatments such as IVF.
 Most IVF specialists speak English and some have been trained in the U.S.